Parking Enforcement and Penalties

 The Clark State permit holder shall be responsible for any fine(s) issued as a result of the violation that caused the vehicle to be towed.

-Clark State Community College shall not be responsible for losses or damage to any vehicle towed from college property.
+Clark State College shall not be responsible for losses or damage to any vehicle towed from college property.